EvanForsythe/ERCnet/README.md

 ```
 ./Network_analyses.py -j test_job -m r2t -y fg -s A_thaliana_prot -F Functional_categories.tsv
 ```

+Note: the string you provide with the FocalSP argument should be found within the values present in the GeneA_ID and GeneB_ID column of the tsv files within the ERC_results/Filtered_results/ folder.

 What Network_analyses.py does:
 * Filter the ERC results to retain only the 'significant' correlations.